bean-mhm/realbloom/USAGE.md

 ## Thank You!

-If you find RealBloom useful, please consider introducing it to a friend or anyone who you think would be interested.
-I really appreciate you for spending time reading this, have a bloomy day!
+If you find RealBloom useful, consider introducing it to a friend or anyone who you think would be interested.
+Don't forget to give the project a star!
+I really appreciate you for your time, have a bloomy day!

 ## Read More